3 Heart Health Tips We Need To Talk About

 In the RESTORE Program, we take the CDC plate model and adjust it to work specifically for women in the perimenopause and menopause seasons of life.

-When it comes to exercise, the fact of the matter is that 20-30 minutes of brisk walking, short-duration interval strength training, and listening to our bodies, rather than stressing them by over-exercising, is a much better path to long-term sustainable health.
+When it comes to exercise, the fact of the matter is that 30-60 minutes of brisk walking, short-duration interval strength training, and listening to our bodies, rather than stressing them by over-exercising, is a much better path to long-term sustainable health.
+This is especially important for those of us post-menopause.

 How do we restore our physical health to improve our heart health?